I would like to extend a warm welcome to my website.

 Whether you have had counselling before or this is the first time you've considered seeking professional support for a difficult issue in your life, I hope I may be able to offer something that can help you at this time.

-I have been a counsellor for twenty years and have a wide range of experience in individual and couple therapy.
+I have been a counsellor for twenty seven years and have a wide range of experience in individual and couple therapy.

 I also offer counselling to those couples for whom their fertility treatment is coming to an end and who are thinking about having a family through adoption.

 I counsel couples who are experiencing difficulties in their relationships - either due to infertility difficulties or for other personal reasons.

 I see people both face-to-face and 'virtually' by Zoom, Facetime; Skype or phone